mefengl/what-i-watch/README.md

 https://www.youtube.com/watch?v=7Qe2rzT0hZ8 , the quality of this video, the comments below it, so touching...

 https://www.youtube.com/watch?v=v2q3yPwEo5w , gives a lot of new information about 2020s peter thiel

+https://www.youtube.com/watch?v=Ha_cHQxGFMI , explaned a lot of things about ali g and borat